Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 # Carbon-Footprint-Measurement
-Measuare how much carbon is emitted by an object, using a IoT Technology along with a few sensors.
+Measuare how much carbon is emitted into the atmosphere, using IoT Technology .

 ### What is Climate !
 Climate can be different for different seasons, Although we can defined climate as the usual weather of a place.
 It is normal to have diffent climates.
 Nevertheless, we have to know what is normal.
 You're probably thinking, how do we know if the Earth's climate is normal ?
 To answer this , we have to understand what Climate change is.